 Curated by: Walter Guadagnini, Arianna Visani

-Palazzo Ducale presents the exhibition Magnum's Italy.
+Palazzo Ducale presents the exhibition L'Italia di Magnum.
 From Robert Capa to Paolo Pellegrin, an extraordinary roundup of over two hundred images that tell the news, history and customs of our country over the last 70 years.

 The exhibition is curated by Walter Guadagnini with the collaboration of Arianna Visani and organized by SUAZES in collaboration with CAMERA - Italian Center for Photography and Magnum Photos.

 Twenty are the authors called to tell large and small events, characters and places of Italy from the postwar period to today, in a fascinating intertwining of famous photographs and others less known, of places known all over the world and ordinary citizens, who compose the social and visual fabric of our country.
 Introduced by a tribute to Henri Cartier-Bresson and his trip to Italy in the 1930s, the exhibition begins with two sensational series, one by Robert Capa, dedicated to the end of the Second World War, which shows a country in ruins, destroyed by five years of conflict, and one by David Seymour, who in 1947 instead takes tourists back to visit the Sistine Chapel: the eternal beauty of Italian art that appears as the sign of the rebirth of an entire nation.